dotnet/ai-samples/src/microsoft-extensions-ai-evaluation/README.md

   Contains evaluators that can be used to evaluate the quality of AI responses in your projects including Relevance, Truth, Completeness, Fluency, Coherence, Retrieval, Equivalence and Groundedness.
 * [Microsoft.Extensions.AI.Evaluation.Safety](https://www.nuget.org/packages/Microsoft.Extensions.AI.Evaluation.Safety):
-  Contains a set of evaluators that are built atop the Azure AI Content Safety service that can be used to evaluate the content safety of AI responses in your projects including Protected Material, Groundedness Pro, Ungrounded Attributes, Hate and Unfairness, Self Harm, Violence, Sexual, Code Vulnerability and Indirect Attack.
+  Contains a set of evaluators that are built atop the Azure AI Foundry Evaluation service that can be used to evaluate the content safety of AI responses in your projects including Protected Material, Groundedness Pro, Ungrounded Attributes, Hate and Unfairness, Self Harm, Violence, Sexual, Code Vulnerability and Indirect Attack.
 * [Microsoft.Extensions.AI.Evaluation.Reporting](https://www.nuget.org/packages/Microsoft.Extensions.AI.Evaluation.Reporting):
   Contains support for caching LLM responses, storing the results of evaluations and generating reports from that data.